xplshn/eden-nightly/README.md

 These builds should work on any linux distro.

+### Android Builds

+Eden for Android is available in two versions:

+- `Replace` Build

+Shares the same application ID as the official Eden release.
+Installing this version will replace the official app on your device.
+It appears as "**eden**" on the home screen.

+- `Coexist` Build

+Uses a nightly application ID, allowing it to coexist with the official Eden release.
+It appears as "**eden nightly**" on the home screen, and "**Eden Nightly**" on the main screen of eden.

 ### Windows Builds

 > ⚠️ The Windows **ARM64** build is based on **work-in-progress (WIP)** changes and is intended for testing purposes only.
 If you encounter any issues, please report them in the official Discord channel.